Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 ## Dodge

-Whenever you would be hit a basic attack, you may use the Dodge reaction.
+Whenever you would be hit a basic attack, Grapple attack or Shove attack, you may use the Dodge reaction.
 If you do, make an Agility (Athletics) skill check.
-If your skill check result is greater than or equal to the basic attack roll that hit you, the attack misses instead.
+If your skill check result is greater than or equal to the attack roll that hit you, the attack misses instead.